Spring School

 it is also mostly above the fog with a splendid view into the valley.

-• RRFS members from EAN member countries with more than 2 years of clinical training
+• RRFS member working in EAN Member countries with more than 2 years of clinical (residency) training in neurology at the time of the event

-• RRFS members from Corresponding Institutional Member Countries (Algeria, Egypt, Jordan, Lebanon, Libya, Mauretania, Morocco, Nepal, Palestine, Tunisia, Syria) and HINARI Group A countries are welcome to apply
+• RRFS member working in Corresponding Institutional Member countries (Algeria, Egypt, Jordan, Lebanon, Libya, Mauretania, Morocco, Nepal, Palestine, Tunisia, Syria) or in low and lower-middle income countries from sub-Saharan Africa

 • Previous awardees might apply again, but will be placed on the waiting list to give new applicants a chance.

-RRFS members are listed in the RRFS membership section, Full Members are listed here
+RRFS members are listed in the RRFS membership section, Full members are listed in the Full membership section.

 APPLICATION PROCEDURES